 The current annual program of the Gläsernes Labor Akademie can be found here: www.glaesernes-labor-akademie.de/de/programm

-The Life Science Learning Lab was not able to carry out the very popular holiday program for children during the Easter holidays.
-The children's programme for the summer holidays can now be booked at www.forscherferien-berlin.de.
+The Life Science Learning Lab will be hosting the very popular holiday program for children during the fall holidays.
 Special regulations and measures to contain the coronavirus apply.

 Corona Research on the Campus